Google Reportedly Fires Employee Who Slammed Diversity Efforts

 - Overall, 31 percent of Google's employees are female

-- 4 percent are Hispanic, 4 percent are mixed-race, and 2 percent are black
+- 56 percent of employees are white, 35 percent are Asian, 4 percent are Hispanic, 4 percent are mixed-race, and 2 percent are black

 Another engineer, Yonatan Zunger, who recently left Google, wrote an essay in which he explored three main reactions to the post.
 From that essay:

-Addressing the engineer who wrote the document, Zunger wrote, "If you hadn't written this manifesto, then maybe we'd be having a conversation about the skills you need to learn to not be blocked in your career — which are precisely the ones you described as 'female skills.'"
+Addressing the engineer who wrote the document, Zunger wrote, "If you hadn't written this manifesto, then maybe we'd be having a conversation about the skills you need to learn to not be blocked in your career — which are precisely the ones you described as 'female skills.' "

 As for the author's feeling that their views couldn't be discussed openly, Zunger called the author's views "fundamentally corrosive" to any organization.